2012 United States presidential election in Virginia

 Virginia was won by Obama with 51.16% of the vote to Romney's 47.28%, a 3.88% margin of victory.
 Third parties and write-ins received a cumulative 60,147 votes, representing 1.56% of the vote.
 In 2008, Obama won the state by 6.30%, becoming the first Democratic presidential nominee to win it since Lyndon B. Johnson's nationwide Democratic landslide of 1964, but it had otherwise been a reliably Republican state prior to this.
 However, 2008 represented a realignment election for Virginia.

 Much of the Democratic gains were attributed to the growth of progressive suburban Northern Virginia, particularly in Fairfax County, Loudoun County, and Prince William County, all of which voted for Obama twice despite becoming Republican strongholds after 1964.
 The Northern Virginia suburbs are generally dominated by Washington, D.C., the most Democratic region in the country, and increasing minority populations have turned Virginia from a Republican stronghold to a Democratic one.
 Obama's increased strength in this heavily populated region more than canceled out his weakness across rural Virginia, which, similar to the rest of Appalachia, swung towards the Republican Party in 2008 due to the Democrats' increasingly environmentalist policies.
 Obama suffered a historically poor showing even in traditionally Democratic counties of Southwest Virginia, similar to his weak performance in neighboring West Virginia.
-This would ultimately foreshadow 2016, when the Republican nominee won the election without carrying Virginia for the first time since 1924.
-Despite its narrow margin, this was the last election in which Virginia was a seriously contested state, as it would move on to be reliably Democratic in succeeding presidential elections.

-Obama's 2012 win made him the first Democrat since Franklin D. Roosevelt to carry Virginia in two consecutive elections.
+Having also won the state in 2008, Obama's 2012 victory made him the first Democrat since Franklin D. Roosevelt in 1944 to carry Virginia in two consecutive elections, and also marked the first time since 1948 that the state voted Democratic in consecutive elections.
 The Democratic margin of victory also made 2012 the first time since 1948 that Virginia voted more Democratic than the nation as a whole, albeit by a narrow advantage of 0.02%: These were ultimately signs of Virginia's continuing leftward shift, after it had been a mostly reliable state for Republicans on the presidential level since 1952.
-Obama carried Virginia by 3.88%, while winning nationally by 3.86%.
-This was the first election since 1976 in which Virginia did not vote in the same way as neighboring North Carolina, and the first election ever in which Virginia voted Democratic while North Carolina voted Republican.
-Virginia is the only state that Obama won twice that Bill Clinton lost twice in the 1990's.

-As of 2020, this was the last time the Republican nominee won Montgomery County, and the last time the Democratic nominee won Buckingham County in a statewide election, along with the independent city of Covington.
-It is also the last time the Democratic presidential nominee won Caroline, Essex, Nelson, or Westmoreland Counties.
-To date, this is also the last time Virginia voted to the right of Michigan, Pennsylvania, Wisconsin, New Hampshire, Maine, Minnesota, Iowa, or Nevada.
+As of the 2024 presidential election, this was the last time the Republican nominee won Montgomery County, and the last time the Democratic nominee won the independent city of Covington along with Buckingham, Caroline, Essex, Nelson and Westmoreland counties.

-Primaries
+This was also the last time a Democratic presidential nominee won the state by less than a 5% margin, as Virginia has transformed into a blue state.
+In 2016, the Republican nominee won the election without carrying Virginia for the first time since 1924.
+By 2024, Virginia voted for a Democrat who lost the popular vote, also for the first time since 1924.